vxmao87/React-Portfolio/README.md

 ## Description

 A recreation of my previous Bootstrap portfolio using React.
+The website showcases my works from the UW Coding Bootcamp 2020, and will be the platform for any future projects I work on.

 ![Image](public/assets/images/portfolio1.png)